Combined Sewer Overflow (CSO) Annual Results

 This bar chart shows the number of CSOs per year along with the volume of overflow per year.

 CSO volumes vary from year to year depending on a large number of factors.
 The most critical are: the amount of rain that falls in the city, the intensity, frequency and duration of the rainfall, and where it falls in the city.
-These factors and river level can greatly influence the volume of sewage within an overflow.
+These factors and river levels can greatly influence the volume of sewage within an overflow.

 The amount of wastewater that is treated at our sewage treatment plants will vary based on the intensity and frequency of wet weather events.
 Using an example from a historic intense rain event, four percent of the CSO was wastewater and 96 percent was rainfall runoff.
 The bar chart below illustrates the total treated wastewater and CSO volume breakdown using the four percent value for the wastewater component.
+The bar chart shows the annual and average 10-year values where one megalitre (ML) equals 1,000,000 litres.

 Data values on this page are representative of the 2013 Baseline Sewer Network.

 Planning began on the CSO Outfall Monitoring Program for installing instrumentation at CSO outfall sites.
 From 2009 to 2015, 39 outfall locations have been instrumented for CSO monitoring.
-The cost of the CSO monitoring equipment and hydraulic models necessary to measure and estimate CSO volumes is approximately $12 million.2008
+The cost of the CSO monitoring equipment and hydraulic models necessary to measure and estimate CSO volumes is approximately $12 million.

 In 2013, a hydraulic model of the instrumented CSO outfall districts was developed and calibrated based on the instrumentation.
 This allowed for model estimation to be validated based on observed data.
 This proof of concept work allowed for reliable validated estimation of CSO event and volume for the first time.